-Likelihood • Score Rank Description Mitigation Risk Owner Dates/ Deadlines 42 s Related to Service Design a LEP Review - HMG future model not workable in SELEP Region or not aligned to assumptions on next year's resourcing plan 5 5 20 Following the announcement of a further LEP Review, the Chair, CEO and COO have been working with the LEP Network and representatives of other LEPs to feed into the process.
-There is a risk that HMG wants to move to a standardised model that won't work for the SELEP region, be that geographically or functionally.
+Ref Risk Title and overview Likelihood Impact Score Rank Description Mitigation Risk Owner Dates/ Deadlines Ris Risks Related to Service Design and Reputation 42 LEP Review - HMG future model not workable in SELEP Region or not aligned to assumptions on next year's resourcing plan 5 5 20 High work for the SELEP region, be that geographically or functionally.
 If there isn't local buy in for what is required by HMG, the revised LEP will not be able to deliver against their expectations.
 Delays to the LEP Review increase the likelihood of this risk as other partners start to operate in the gap left by the uncertainty.
 To address the ongoing high financial risk to the operational budget in next financial year changes to the team have had to be implemented ahead of confirmation on the future role for LEPs.
-There is a risk that the assumptions made won't align with HMG's requirements and the team will not have the specialist resource required to fulfil expectations The Chair and senior members of the Secretariat are working closely with the LEP Network and will be flagging where proposals are not workable/acceptable.
+There is a risk that the assumptions made won't align with HMG's requirements and the closely with the LEP Network and will be flagging where proposals are not workable/acceptable.
 This includes making the case for our current geography.
 The impact of delays is being made clear to the LEP Network and HMG Officials.
-Officials have been updated on the changes to the team but there continues to be a lack of joint working across differing government departments.
-Potential impacts on the work related to other departments have also been raised with officials in the respective departments CEO 31/03/2023 46 Risk of damage to SELEP reputation from delays or non-delivery of projects or perception thereof 3 4 12 Med internal reviews have found that SELEP policies and procedures have been complied with in regard to these projects; there is a risk that the reputation of the LEP will be Responses to requests for information and public questions will continue to be answered fully and in compliance with statutory and internal policy.
-Linking to risk 19, improvements to the quality of output and outcome data reporting are required and will be worked on during 2022/23.
-Most importantly, compliance with the National Assurance Framework, Local Assurance Framework, local policy and other applicable regulations must continue, not just by SELEP but by all delivery partners.
-All delivery partners and third party recipients of funding will be referred to their contractual obligations in responding to requests for information in a timely, open and transparent manner.
-SELEP and the Accountable Body will take action where it can be evidenced that requirements of the SLA are not being met CEO Ongoing
+Officials have CEO 31/03/2023 46 Risk of damage to SELEP reputation from delays or non-delivery of projects or perception thereof 3 4 12 Med There has been an increasing number of requests for information and assurances concerning a number of projects being or having been delivered in East Sussex.
+Whilst internal reviews have found that SELEP policies and procedures have been complied with in regard to these projects; there is a risk that the reputation of the LEP will be impacted if continued requests are received against a background of perceived lack of transparency.
+Framework, local policy and other applicable regulations must continue, not just by SELEP but by all delivery partners.
+All CEO Ongoing